UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Why is my digital water meter screen blank?

-If your digital water meter screen is blank, do not worry, it is likely in sleep mode to conserve its battery power.
+If your digital water meter screen is blank, do not worry โ€” it is likely in sleep mode to conserve its internal battery.
 To wake it up, you need to stimulate the solar sensor.
 You can do this by shining a bright flashlight directly on the face of the meter or by opening the box lid fully to let sunlight hit the sensor.
-Some models may require you to press a button to activate the display, so check with your provider if the light method doesn’t work.
+Some models may require you to press an activation button, so check with your provider if the light method doesn’t work.

 Where is the water meter usually located?

 The location depends largely on your climate.
 In warmer areas, you will typically find the meter in a concrete or plastic box set into the ground near the street curb.
-In colder climates where freezing is a risk, the meter is usually located indoors, often in the basement or a utility room where the main water line enters the house.
+In colder climates where freezing is a serious risk, the meter is usually located indoors, often in the basement or a utility room where the main water line enters the house.

 How do I calculate my water bill from the meter reading?